Golf Swing Error – Illustrated Guide

 Keep Your Hands In Front of the Ball

 A sure way to keep yourself from flipping the club is to keep your hands ahead of the clubhead at impact.
-Indeed, whereas scooping the ball will see your hands on top of the clubhead at impact hitting down on the ball will see your hands leading the way of the clubhead, which will be lagging, hence the advice to ‘keep the lag’.
+Indeed, whereas scooping the ball will see your hands on top of the clubhead at impact (or even behind) hitting down on the ball will see your hands leading the way of the clubhead, which will be lagging, hence the advice to ‘keep the lag’.

 This should keep your wrists from trying to flip the club.